-With over thirty years' experience in the healthcare industry, Jane Griffiths was the Global Head at Actelion Pharmaceuticals from June 2017 to December 2019.
+With over thirty years' experience in the healthcare industry, Jane was the Global Head at Actelion Pharmaceuticals from June 2017 to December 2019.
 Prior to this, Jane was Company Group Chair at Janssen EMEA (the pharmaceutical sector of Johnson & Johnson) for over six years, responsible for the entire business across the region.

-Jane’s personal business approach is to focus on openness, collaboration, sustainability, and accountability.
+Jane’s personal business approach is to focus on openness, collaboration, sustainability and accountability.
 She believes strongly in improving the reputation of the pharmaceutical industry, and through her roles as Chair of the Johnson & Johnson Corporate Citizenship Trust in EMEA and Sponsor of the Janssen Global Pharmaceuticals Sustainability Council, she and her colleagues are working together to implement these values.

 Jane is a passionate advocate for women in business and STEM education.
-She sat on the Advisory Board for ‘Your Life’, a UK government-backed program that ran from 2015 to 2017, and was committed to encouraging young people to study STEM subjects and pursue a career in Science.
+She sat on the Advisory Board for ‘Your Life’, a UK government-backed program, which ran from 2015 to 2017, and was committed to encouraging young people to study STEM subjects and pursue a career in Science.
 She was the first female Company Group Chair of Janssen EMEA and is passionate about encouraging more female talent to pursue leadership roles.
 She was a sponsor of the Johnson & Johnson Women’s Leadership Initiative.